maoronen/remote_booking_repo/readme.md

 * Creating a virtual environment by running: pip install -r requirements.txt
 * Running Booking_scraper_main_code.py file:
-    for details and more specific instruction, please see Usage paragraph below.
+    for details and more specific instructions, please see the Usage paragraph below.

 ## Usage